colm-o-caoimh/IrisDataset/README.md

 ![Sepal Width, Petal Width](https://github.com/colm-o-caoimh/PAS2020_project/blob/master/image_uploads/scatterE.png)
 ![Petal Length, Petal Width](https://github.com/colm-o-caoimh/PAS2020_project/blob/master/image_uploads/scatterF.png)

+When separated by colour, each species in the data set is visibly distinguishable.
+The setosa in particular has characteristics which clearly mark it out from the the virginica and the versicolor, regardless of which two variables are plotted.

 **Note:** There is quite a lot of discussion around the benefits of certain visualisation tools relative to others.
 Python offers a wide range of options through third party libraries and each has its merits depending on what one wants to achieve.
 The blog posts [here](https://towardsdatascience.com/matplotlib-vs-seaborn-vs-plotly-f2b79f5bddb)